apoorv224/Face-recognition-system/README.md

-# Face-recognition-system
-Machine Learning Project
 Welcome to the Face Recognition Program repository!
-This project leverages advanced facial feature analysis to identify individuals based on input images.
-By comparing the facial features of an input image with a dataset of trained images, the program accurately determines the identity of the person in the image.
+This project is designed to identify individuals by analyzing their facial features in input images and comparing them with a set of pre-trained images.
+The program leverages cutting-edge facial recognition algorithms to achieve high accuracy and efficiency.

-Features
+Key Features
-Accurate Face Identification: Utilizes sophisticated algorithms to analyze and recognize facial features.
+Advanced Facial Feature Analysis: Utilizes state-of-the-art algorithms to detect and analyze unique facial features.
-Training with Custom Images: Easily train the model with your own images for personalized recognition.
+Custom Training: Allows users to train the model with their own dataset of images, enhancing recognition accuracy for specific individuals.
-Real-time Analysis: Supports real-time face recognition from live camera feeds.
+Real-time Face Recognition: Supports real-time face detection and recognition from live camera feeds.
-High Precision: Achieves high accuracy rates through advanced feature extraction and matching techniques.
+High Precision and Accuracy: Employs robust feature extraction and matching techniques to ensure reliable identification.
+User-Friendly Interface: Easy-to-use command-line interface for training and recognition tasks.
+Getting Started
+Prerequisites
+Ensure you have the following installed:

+Python 3.x
+OpenCV
+dlib
+NumPy